Nazeim/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 This article explains how to setup custom Waves blockchain network that can be used for experimental activities.

-## To Setup Custom Blockchain Network
+## Setup Custom Blockchain Network

 Follow the steps below to setup custom blockchain network.